-SALINA AIRPORT AUTHORITY AUTHORIZATION TO DISCHARGE FIRE-
+SALINA AIRPORT AUTHORITY AUTHORIZATION TO DISCHARGE FIREARMS

-Pursuant to City of Salina Code, Section 25-154 Discharge of Firearms and Salina Airport Authority Rules and Regulations, Section 3.25 Wildlife Hazard Reduction, the following individuals are authorized to discharge firearms on Airport Authority for the purpose of wildlife hazard reduction.
+Pursuant to City of Salina Code, Ordinance No. 17-10899, Section 10.5 (b) (9) and Salina Airport Authority Rules and Regulations, Section 3.25 Wildlife Hazard Reduction, the following individuals are authorized to discharge firearms on Airport Authority for the purpose of wildlife hazard reduction.
 Firearms are used in accordance with the Airport Authority's Wildlife Hazard Management Plan for the purposes of harassment and lethal reduction techniques.